YUGU99/spirii-frontend-test/README.md

 ###

 <p align="left">1.
 Component layer: UI components are built: location Item, location list.<br>2.
 Service layer: it is for location service to get location data, which acts as a data-fetching layer of the application. it can be later replaced with the actual API calls from the location microservice.<br>3.
 Logic layer: it manages states like loading, location data shows...<br>4.
-If there is more time, Tailwind CSS should be used more accurate with proper designs.</p>
+If there is more time, Tailwind CSS should be used more accurate with proper designs. <br> For the project, tests are needed: Unit test for each component and function, E2E test to ensure that the application works as a whole.</p>

 ###